Dillon De Silva released by Hartlepool United following trial spell in pre-season

-Hartlepool United release former Queens Park Rangers winger following trial period as ex-Blackburn Rovers man mulls over EFL offer
+Hartlepool United release former Queens Park Rangers winger following trial period as ex-Blackburn Rovers man mulls over league offer

 John Askey has welcomed a number of trialists into the club this summer to both train and feature in friendlies, with midfielder Anthony Gomez-Mancini one of those to have since been handed a permanent deal after impressing over the course of the last month.